shJimmyw/CakeBot/README.md

 ##Setup

-For setup, open the DiscordCredentials.py file and insert your server channel id, discord bot token, and api keys in their specified locations.
+For setup, open the DiscordCredentials.py file and insert your server and channel id, discord bot token, and api keys in their specified locations.
 Then simply run the DiscBot.py file.

 ##Functionality